cmpilato/ingestion-test/README.md

 Alternate line 15 added on the branch_b branch.
 Alternate line 16 added on the branch_b branch.
 Alternate line 17 added on the branch_b branch.
+Alternate line 18 added on the branch_b branch.